While Hanukkah reminds us of latkes and dreidels, this holiday of lights represents a significant day in the history of Judaism.

-Despite the strength of the opposing army, Judas Maccabee and his brothers led a successful rebellion that drove the Syrians out of Israel.
-The Hebrew people then reclaimed the land and made cleansing the temple a top priority.
+Despite the opposing army’s strength, Judas Maccabee and his brothers led a successful rebellion that drove the Syrians out of Israel.
+The Hebrew people then reclaimed the land from Antiochus and prioritized cleansing the temple.

-So even though Hanukkah is prominently celebrated as a Festival of Lights, it also marks a time of political resilience in Israel’s history.
+So even though Hanukkah is prominently celebrated as a Festival of Lights, this Jewish holiday also marks a time of political resilience in Israel’s history.

 Foods fried in oil, usually olive oil, are a hallmark of Hanukkah, as it’s a way to commemorate the oil that burned for eight days.

-Like other popular holidays, Hanukkah has its own set of traditional foods that are enjoyed by people all over the world.
-Common foods include Latkes (potato pancakes), Kugel (egg noodle casserole), Gelt (chocolate coins), Sufganiyah (jelly-filled donuts), and brisket.
+Common foods include Latkes (potato pancakes), Kugel (egg noodle casserole), Gelt (chocolate coins), Sufganiyot (jelly-filled donuts), and brisket.

 What Are Some Other Hanukkah Traditions?